 - It clarifies any decisions or outcomes that have just been discussed, so there is no confusion.

-- People have a final chance to provide feedback.
+- You give people a chance to provide feedback; and

-- Summarising reduces the chance that people will disagree with you later, because you’ve already confirmed and played back the outcomes.
+- You reduce the chance that people will disagree with you later, because you’ve already confirmed and played back the outcomes.

 When you have significant meetings or discussions, it’s a good idea to summarise the outcomes in writing and send them to the people involved.
 This gives them a chance to review and confirm what you spoke about.

 Good communication skills make a good leader.
-Leaders need to communicate, and without the tools to do so, they will struggle.
-Focus on your communication skills and see the difference it can make.
+Focus on these top communication skills and see the difference it can make for you and your team.

-What do you think are the most important communication skills?
-Leave a comment below!
+What do you think are the most important communication skills for leaders?
+Leave a comment below and let me and the other Thoughtful Leaders know!